EU: Heavy-Duty Vehicles: GHG Emissions

 Background

-Applicability.
-The regulation sets CO2 emissions targets for delivery vehicles belonging to groups 4, 5, 9, and 10 as defined in the CO2 certification regulation [4594], Table 1.
+The original 2019 regulation sets CO2 emissions targets for delivery vehicles belonging to groups 4, 5, 9, and 10 as defined in the CO2 certification regulation [4594], Table 1.
 The regulated vehicle groups correspond to rigid and tractor trucks with a 4×2 axle configuration and a GVW above 16 tonnes, and all 6×2 vehicles—these are common configurations of European heavy trucks.
 The vehicles are further divided into sub-groups, depending on their use profiles, Table 2.

 Axle Typea | Chassis | GVW, tonnes | Vehicle Group | Date of Certification Requirement | CO2 Standards |